CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ## Page titles

-Another place this is useful is for setting page titles.
-We don't want the title for each page to be "Home Page" so let's change it to a variable in `_layouts/default.html`.
+We don't want the title for each page to be "Home Page" so let's change it to a variable in `_layouts/default.html`:

 {% raw %}
 ~~~html